flelain/Blog-MarieFlo/_posts/2020-01-15-subscription-service.markdown

 description: lessons learnt while adding a subscription offer to the blog
 ---

 Ok, let's be straight from the start: it's been a while since I set up my last LAMP stack (Linux/Apache/Mysql/Php).
 I humbly admit that I had to brush up on my basics for the two latters.
 Still... one can find quite easily some pre-formatted php code to populate a simple mysql database through an HTML form!
 Because, fundamentally, I didn't need much more than this to offer a kind of subscription service on this blog.
 In fact, I spent most of my time coping with the integration of a php script -that is to say something a bit "dynamic"- within <a href="https://jekyllrb.com/">Jekyll</a>, a website generator, tailored for... static content.
+But, that was not the only issue I had to face... :)

 ## Jekyll and php scripts: what I learnt
 I won't get into every technical detail of my various attempts.
 I will rather point out the lessons I learnt: